Call center fraud is a large and growing problem

 Fraud analytics can identify risky calls and transactions

 In any call center, the CSR is focused on taking care of customers’ needs and providing a good customer experience.
-The CSR is not focused on screening for fraud—and this is as it should be.
+The CSR is not focused on screening for call center fraud—and this is as it should be.
 Instead, technology can be used to find the signals of fraudulent behavior and bring them to light for assessment and, if necessary, mitigation.
 This is what a modern fraud management engine can do with incredible accuracy so that the employees of the call center can focus on providing superior service.

 Enterprise fraud management platforms have been around for years, but many legacy platforms lack the capabilities to make critical data associations and identify anomalous behaviors of user accounts.
 However, recent advancements in a range of technologies from Big Data to machine learning have come together to help build a new kind of advanced fraud analytics platform.